top of page

 Sayanti Bhattacharya MD

 A seed is small, yet resilient.
 It carries within it the potential to become something far greater than itself.
 But before that can happen, it must first break free from the very thing that has kept it safe.
-A small seed has the potential within it to become something far greater than itself A seed has to break free from it's protective shell to grow The Paradox of Protection A seed’s outer shell protects it from the elements—harsh conditions, drought, and uncertainty.
-It al
+A small seed has the potential within it to become something far greater than itself The Paradox of Protection A seed’s outer shell protects it from the elements—harsh conditions, drought, and uncertainty.
+It allows the seed to survive.
+Yet, here lies the paradox: the sam

 Sayanti Bhattacharya MD

 Is it hard for you to say no?
+Is it hard for you to say no?
 Do you struggle to say no?
 You're not alone.
 Even when overwhelmed with responsibilities, many people find it difficult to turn down requests—whether from work, family, or social circles.
 Yet, constantly saying yes can lead to stress, exhaustion, and ultimately, burnout.
 So how do you say no with confidence and without guilt?
-Remind Yourself That You Have a Choice Your time is valuable, and you have the right to decide how to spend it.
-Every requ
+Remind Yourself That You Have a Choice Your time is valuable, and you have the right to deci

 Sayanti Bhattacharya MD

-Coping with Stress in Times of Political Uncertainty
+How to Cope with Stress During Political Uncertainty

 Political changes and societal shifts can deeply impact our lives, work, relationships, and overall sense of security.
 It’s not surprising that many people are experiencing heightened stress, anxiety, frustration, and even hopelessness.
 The uncertainty surrounding these events adds to the emotional burden.
 If you or someone you know is feeling overwhelmed by political stress, here are some practical strategies to help regain a sense of balance and well-being: Self care is not